Home

 Offshore diving is probably one of the highest paid positions for commercial divers.
 A diver can make over $1,000 a day doing this type of work.
 Of course, it is not without risk and the pay reflects that.
 Inland divers generally will make less than offshore work but can still expect to make over $100 day.

-For a list of resources to find commercial diving jobs, check out our page on scuba diving employment.
+For a list of resources to find commercial diving jobs, check out our page on scuba diving employment including resources to find dive jobs.

 New!
 Comments